 - Spark the emotions of your audience

-- Start the story in the middle
+- Start the story in the middle and build from there

-- Give the people what matters
+- Show your values, show people what matters to you

 Elements Of Brand Experience: Why It’s Important For Brands To Have A Purpose

-Darren Coleman of Branding Strategy Insider argues that it is vital to think of the context of your brand and experiences associated with it.
+Darren Coleman of Branding Strategy Insider argues that it is vital to think of the context of your brand and the experiences associated with it.

 He calls this context The Brand Experience Environment and it consists of:

-- Understanding the customers (by helping them get their job done, encouraging their engagement and managing their expectations)
+- Understanding the customers by helping them get their job done, encouraging their engagement and managing their expectations

-- Fine-tuning your perspective (by embracing transparency, adopting a holistic mindset, competing primarily through value, not price, having patience and accepting a loss of control)
+- Fine-tuning your perspective by embracing transparency, adopting a holistic mindset, competing primarily through value, not price, having patience and accepting a loss of control

-- Considering the mechanics of delivery (by creating an emotional connection, facilitating co-creation and delivering omnichannel experiences)
+- Considering the mechanics of delivery by creating an emotional connection, facilitating co-creation and delivering omnichannel experiences

-- Adopting a data-driven approach (by obtaining quantitative insights and measuring holistically)
+- Adopting a data-driven approach by obtaining quantitative insights and measuring holistically

-Brands often confuse purpose for something admirable in regards to social and community contexts, as something "good for the society”, as Syl Saller of Diageo writes.
+Brands often confuse purpose for something admirable in regards to social and community contexts, as something "good for the society," as Syl Saller of Diageo writes.

 Mistaking purpose for a position leads to brands losing their ability to compete and be different from the rest.
-The purpose of the brand is contained in its culture and strategy - not in campaigns driven by "impassioned points of view”.
+The purpose of the brand is contained in its culture and strategy, not in campaigns driven by "impassioned points of view."

 The 15 brand awareness strategies listed in this article have enough case studies and successful experiences by top companies to be backed with this hard evidence of their effectiveness.

 These five highly specialized agencies work with clients nationwide to develop market-leading branding strategies and awareness campaigns: